 - Repair water leaks immediately to prevent mold growth.

 - Avoid keeping plants indoors since the soil can contain mold.

 - Wear a mask when raking leaves.

-Let South Florida Sinus and Allergy Center Help With Your Mold Allergies
+Let Florida Sinus & Snoring Specialists Help With Your Mold Allergies

 Because of its near-fabled humidity, especially during the summer months, South Florida is a prime location for molds to thrive and multiply.
 That’s why it’s especially important for Floridians to be aware of potential mold allergy symptoms before they manifest to increase the prevention of unwanted exposure, allergies, or asthma attacks.